 If you or someone you love has recently been injured in a Las Vegas pool accident, you should be aware of your legal rights.
 If your injuries were caused by negligence, you could have grounds for a personal injury claim against the pool owner.
 You can learn more about your legal options after a pool injury by contacting the Las Vegas pool injury lawyers of the Cottle Firm at 702-722-6111.

-When Can Pool Owners Be Held Liable For Injuries?
+When Can Pool Owners Be Held Liable for Injuries?

 Pool owners can be held liable for injuries and related damages if their negligence contributed to the victim’s injuries.